Homemade Pepperoni Pizza

 • Thaw for 30 minutes before adding the toppings and baking.

 STORE.
-Wrap leftover Pepperoni Pizza in foil or place it in an airtight container and keep it in the fridge for about 3 days.
+Wrap leftover Pepperoni Pizza recipe in foil or place it in an airtight container and keep it in the fridge for about 3 days.

 FREEZE.
 Wrap and freeze it for 1-2 months.
 Reheat in the oven or microwave